...

 Neural feedback treatment is performed using the neuronally controlled HAL robot suit.
 When the patient’s muscle receives a directive to do a movement, the nerve endings in their spinal cord send the signal, causing the muscle to tense up in preparation for the action.
 An autonomous beginning of movement is only partially achievable in individuals with neurogenic gait disorders due to partial impairment of this signal chain.

 But the patient’s remaining neuromuscular impulses are detected by sensors and sent to the HAL system.
-When the system recognizes impulses, it gives the patient the necessary power support so they can carry out the intended movement.
+When the system recognises impulses, it gives the patient the necessary power support so they can carry out the intended movement.

 Techniques and Plans for Lumbar Issues by HAL